togoAIO/V0_DOKUD365/ProcessDoku/01_CoreProcesses/01_10_ModelcodeGuideline/Modelcode_Basic_PVG.md

 >[!Important]
 >Criteria which are created only for the PVG will always begin with “AV-“ and will therefore be differentiated from the criteria for the Modelcode
 >
->New criteria / options and attributes / attribute values are only allowed to be created in Klingenberg DAX and not in any local system.
+>New criteria / options and attributes / attribute values are only allowed to be created in Klingenberg D365 and not in any local system.

 >[!Important]
 >Requests for new options, which will only be used in the Modelcode, must first be coordinated with the Modelcode representative in the CoE.